Jira tracker · Side-by-side review

 Is Clockify's free tier bigger than Planim Time's?

-Clockify's free tier is more famous — it has no user cap and works across any project.
-Planim Time's free tier is narrower in scope (Jira-only) but deeper in the Jira experience — full timer, two-way sync, and one-click Push All, with no feature lock-ins.
+Clockify's free tier is more famous.
+It has no user cap and works across any project.
+Planim Time's free tier is narrower in scope (Jira-only) but deeper in the Jira experience: full timer, two-way sync, and one-click Push All, with no feature lock-ins.
 Neither caps users.
 The honest way to compare them: Clockify Free is wide and shallow, Planim Time Free is narrow and deep.
 Pick based on which axis matters for your workflow.

 Can I migrate my Clockify time to Planim Time?

 Partially.
-If you've been pushing Clockify time entries to Jira through its extension, those entries are already on the Jira issue as worklogs — Planim Time's two-way sync will pull them into the app the moment you sign in.
+If you've been pushing Clockify time entries to Jira through its extension, those entries are already on the Jira issue as worklogs, and Planim Time's two-way sync will pull them into the app the moment you sign in.
 Clockify entries that never made it to Jira live only in Clockify's cloud; you'd need to export them as CSV and manually back-fill the matching Jira issues if you want them in Planim Time's history.

 Does Planim Time have a mobile app like Clockify?

-No. Planim Time is desktop-first by design — it lives in your menu bar on macOS, Windows, or Linux.
+No. Planim Time is desktop-first by design.
+It lives in your menu bar on macOS, Windows, or Linux.
 Clockify has a mobile app and a web dashboard in addition to its desktop app.
 If tracking from a phone is critical for your workflow, Clockify fits better.
 If you only track while you're at your laptop, the desktop-only focus is actually what keeps Planim Time fast and out of your way.

 Does Planim Time have a Pomodoro or break timer?